-In the event that a recipient of any form of Housing Assistance successfully pursues an insurance claim, action for damages etc. which covers the cost of works for which the Housing iii.
-Amendment to Policy iv.
-Appeals against Decisions made under this Housing Assistance Policy (Disabled Facilities Grants and Discretionary Housing Assistance)

-Assistance was paid, the applicant will on demand repay to the Council the total value relating to such works or the value of the insurance payment/legal damages etc. if lower.
+In the event that a recipient of any DFG successfully pursues an insurance claim, action for damages etc. which covers the cost of works for which the DFG was paid, the applicant will on demand repay to the Council the total value relating to such works or the value of the insurance payment/legal damages etc. if lower.